 The nuts and bolts of it

 It takes less than 5 minutes to install the Hitchsafe.
 This keybox vault is designed to be used with a 50mm hitch bar and doesn’t require any use of batteries.
 The pins are located on either side of the vault and have the external appearance of a normal hitch pin.
 So in this way, the Hitchsafe won’t look out of place.
-Plus, with the addition of the black dust cover, it will provide for the perfect camouflage, from the side and front.
+Plus, it will provide for the perfect camouflage from the side and front with the addition of a black dust cover.

 You can follow this link for an installation video from Hitchsafe on Youtube.
-It looks bit old but the instructions are clear and simple to follow.
+It looks a bit old but the instructions are clear and simple to follow.
 Remember: Whilst this is in your hitch bar, nothing else can be attached to it.
-Should you wish to use the hitch bar for something else, reverse the steps in the instructions and it can be quickly removed.
+Should you wish to use the hitch bar for something else, reverse the instructions' steps and it can be quickly removed.

 Testing the Hitchsafe

 A vast number of cars these days come with keys that allow keyless start and keyless unlocking.
 So one question that will invariably be asked is will the Hitchsafe work with these types of ‘smart’ keys?

 To answer this question, we have decided to test the Hitchsafe for ourselves, with a Mitsubishi Pajero.
 We can certainly give this the thumbs up on the protection and safety of the key.
 The Pajero has keyless entry, and with the keys tucked safely inside the vault (and closed), the car signal from the key does not reach the vehicle.

 In summing up this nifty little device, we have some quick pros and cons.
 This will help you decide whether this will be the right key safe for you.